-“When you go through hardships in life, you can be sad about it, go into depression; or the second option which we decided to take, was to take the inspiration from Zarouhi and decided to provide strength to others” Sandeep said with a valiant diction.
+“When you go through hardships in life, you can be sad about it, go into depression; or the second option which we decided to take, was to take the inspiration from Zarouhi and decided to provide strength to others,” Sandeep said with a valiant diction.
 “We took our strength from her.
 Even in her illness, with all her organs failing, she always had a smile on her face.
 She was so brave” added Neha.
-It was this rejuvenated strength stemming from pain that led Sandeep and Neha, along with their colleague and close friend Andy, to start a foundation to provide financial and emotional assistance to children diagnosed with life threatening medical conditions.
-Named as ‘Bless a Braveheart Foundation’, this organisation wishes to extend the message that lack of money and resources should not stop these innocent souls from living a life they deserve.
-“This foundation is a tribute to the courage of their daughter Zarouhi who struggled for over 10 months of her life.” says Neha and Sandeep.
+It was this rejuvenated strength stemming from the pain that led Sandeep and Neha, along with their colleague and close friend Andy, to start a foundation to provide financial and emotional assistance to children diagnosed with life-threatening medical conditions.
+Named as ‘Bless a Braveheart Foundation’, this organization wishes to extend the message that lack of money and resources should not stop these innocent souls from living a life they deserve.
+“Bless a Braveheart Foundation is a tribute to the courage of their daughter Zarouhi who struggled for over 10 months of her life,” says Neha and Sandeep.

-Sandeep and Neha, both having worked for a quite a number of years in corporates, moved to Singapore in 2015 and currently, while Sandeep balances his corporate career along with the work for the foundation, Neha has made a complete move to the social sector with setting the strategic direction for the foundation.
+Sandeep and Neha, both having worked for quite several years in corporates, moved to Singapore in 2015, and currently, while Sandeep balances his corporate career along with the work for the foundation, Neha has made a complete move to the social sector with setting the strategic direction for the foundation.

-Their subsequent goals in 2018 involve moving towards more community outreach, recruiting more volunteers, initiating collaborations and spreading outreach into the number of cases they are able to support this year.
-For an organisation this young, their impact on the lives of children striving for survival amidst all odds, is to be felt soon as they make their first transfer to the NUHS Fund Limited within the next two months.
+Their subsequent goals in 2018 involve moving towards more community outreach, recruiting more volunteers, initiating collaborations, and spreading outreach into the number of cases they can support this year.
+For an organization, this young, their impact on the lives of children striving for survival amidst all odds, is to be felt soon as they make their first transfer to the NUHS Fund Limited within the next two months.